IAMAmanRaj/BgChanger/README.md

 ## Usage

 1. Clone the repository to your local machine and move to the app directory.
-2. npm run dev will have the program up and running.
+2. npm install and npm run dev will have the program up and running.
 3. Fill in the following information:

    - **Prompt:** Enter a descriptive prompt to guide the background change process.